RadicalLedger/zedeid-hdk-wallet/Readme.md

 ### createETHDIDFromPrivateKey

-import { createETHDIDFromPrivateKey } from 'zedeid-hdk-wallet';
+import { createETHDIDFromPrivateKey } from '@zedeid-sdk/zedeid-hdk-wallet';

 get ethereum address from a private key.